 The 5diii builds on this with a 22MP sensor which features the same stunning skin tones with an improvement in high ISO noise of 1/2 to 1 stop in raw.
 In practice, I’d happily shoot the 5dii at ISO3200 in RAW when processed in LR.
 With the 5diii, the improvement in the quality of the noise (how it looks) I’d happily shoot at ISO8000, or maybe a little higher if the scene is fairly bright.
 (Note to Canon: Please can we have third stop ISOs with the Auto ISO option?).
 That’s effectively a stop and a third improvement in usable ISO range while keeping the same resolution.
 As a test I’ve also done a shot at ISO25,600 (below).
 You couldn’t expect good quality large shots at these kinds of ISO’s – you won’t get them – but for web sized images or small prints you might just get away with it if you are careful with the initial exposure and apply a lot of noise reduction.

 Where Canon falls compared to it’s competition is low ISO (ISO100-400) dynamic range – the deep, deep shadows are just not very nice quality.
-In practice, I would happily push the shadows by 2 stops but not more.
+In practice, I would happily push the shadows by 2 stops, but not more.
 The competition are offering 4-5 stops now and this is something which Canon can work on in the future.
 Does this get in the way?
 No, not really for me.
-In a wedding there may be a few shots where more than 2 stops of deep shadows need be recovered and there’s always an option to use a flash instead.
-This is a stylistic point though – others may find their needs are different.
+At a wedding there may be a few shots where more than 2 stops of deep shadows need be recovered.
+This is a subjective point though – others may find their needs are different.

 What I do really like is that Canon kept this camera at 22MP.
 The competition is increasing the amount of MP all the time and, while this might be useful for landscape photographers, it does mean storing and processing photos becomes that much harder.
 22MP will print a beautiful quality A2 photo so I neither need or want more resolution.
 Kudos again Canon.